melaniemohn/bravely/README.md

 # bravely
 Github suggested calling this repository "automatic-guacamole," which is an amazing idea, but not a particularly descriptive name.

 Here's my attempt at building out the front-end of Bravely's marketing site.
-The "How it works" section is still... in the works.

 ## A few quick notes:
 - As an alternative to Bravely's fancier fonts, I'm using slightly smaller versions of Montserrat and Futura.